Live Video SEO: What Digital Marketers Need to Know in 2025

 If you are just starting out, you’re going to want to start with easy keywords with low competition.
 On a scale of 1 to 100, less than 20 is ideal.
 If your tool’s scale is 0 to 1, less than 0.2 is ideal.

 As for volume, different SEO specialists take different approaches.
-A volume of 0 searches per month isn’t great.
+Search results volume of 0 searches per month isn’t great.
 A search volume of 100 or even lower could work, but higher is often better.
 Essentially, you just want to know that the keyword is generating some traffic so that you’re not wasting your time or resources on a dead keyword.

 2. Title Properly